 Additionally, I no longer feel the need to salute the work of IAYT for their “enlightened stewardship of our field.”
 Quite to the contrary, they have badly dropped the ball by promoting a standard for the education of yoga therapists without formulating a policy about regulation, or advising their membership on the legal scope of practice for yoga therapists.
 IAYT’s abdication of their responsibility to provide leadership of the rapidly growing field of yoga therapy has left The Yoga Alliance with the task of framing and clarifying the discussion on Yoga Therapy.
 So, I stand by every word in the following piece, except for what has been struck out.
 As always, please feel free to leave a comment to let me know what you think.

 This piece appeared in the 2008 (Volume 18) issue of “The International Journal of Yoga Therapy.”
 It was written at the request of the editor of the Journal, and is based on many discussions I’ve had with my IAYT colleagues over the years.

-As I enter my 30th year as a Yoga teacher, and the 25th year of full-time employment doing Yoga-based work with individuals, I’ve just recently figured out something that I consider to be vitally important: I no longer wish to known as a “Yoga therapist.”
+As I enter my 30th year as a Yoga teacher, and the 25th year of full-time employment doing Yoga-based work with individuals, I’ve just recently figured out something that I consider to be vitally important: I no longer wish to be known as a “Yoga Therapist.”

 This bit of clarity is largely due to the opportunity I’ve had to bounce ideas off my colleagues at IAYT and attendees at SYTAR, so it seems fitting to share this perspective in the pages of this journal.
 The process of producing a written summary based on repeated discussions with teachers, students, and friends is very familiar to me.
 It’s what I did 10 years ago when I started the email newslist e-Sutra with the following post: